 First Graders learn to add and subtract.

 First Graders will begin to learn math facts.
 They will work toward “fact power” or instant recall of sums to ten, doubles, +1 and +0 facts.
-They will work toward solving math problems using these facts without manipulatives.
+They will work toward solving math problems using these facts with increased automaticity.
 They will use the number grid to work with larger numbers.
 They will understand the relationship between adding and subtracting.

 First Graders learn to work with 10’s.